GagikNav/next-handlebars/README.md

 # next-handlebars
-This an attempt to create a Nextjs project with handlebars as the templating engine.
+This an attempt to create a Nextjs adopter for handlebars as the templating engine.